moorepants/learn-multibody-dynamics/vectors.rst

 this way we can say that :math:`\bar{v}` is expressed in :math:`A`.
 See sections 1.1-1.3 in [Kane1985]_ for a more general explanation.

+.. todo:: I use the dot product here before introducing the operation.
+I do assume readers already know vector calculus, but if I can rearrange it might flow better.

 Addition
 ========